 Upper-level classes have low student-to-teacher ratios and are paired with field experience courses, enabling you to utilize hands-on learning in order to connect classroom learning with real-life experiences.

 Full time teaching opportunities during your final semester allow you to improve your skills and prepare you for the life of a special education teacher.
-Students who successfully complete all requirements of our Teaching Emphasis program will receive institutional recommendation for licensure as a Special Education Generalist Teacher through the Colorado Department of Education.
+Students who successfully complete all requirements of our Teaching Concentration program will receive institutional recommendation for licensure as a Special Education Generalist Teacher through the Colorado Department of Education.

 Program Courses and Sequence

 The Special Education Undergraduate Program consists of 126 credit hours of courses and student teaching practicum.
-If you wish to see an example of the courses over the full four-year period, download the example four-year Plan for the teaching emphasis here.
+If you wish to see an example of the courses over the full four-year period, download the example four-year Plan for the teaching concentration here.

 If you decide to be a special education major, you will need to meet with an assigned advisor in the School of Special Education, and together you will complete an individually tailored plan to complete your program.

 Choose your Delivery Option